What is Yoga?

 Specialist Yoga Teacher

-Yoga Style: 5 Elements Seasonal Yoga, blending Hatha and Japanese Ryoho yoga for health, harmony and well being with the seasons, with nature.
+Yoga Style: 5 Elements Seasonal Yoga, blending Hatha and Japanese Ryoho yoga for health, harmony and well being with nature and the seasons.

 Gwynne also teaches Yin Yoga, Yoga Therapy, Yoga for Back Pain + Spine Health, Yoga for Cancer and chronic persistent Pain; using the vast tools of yoga, breath practices, mindfulness, meditation and stress reduction techniques for stress management, fatigue and improved quality of life.